Kristyxyx/Multifactors-Risk-Research-of-China-Stock-Listed-Banks/README.md

 *   Uses CausalForestDML to estimate the causal effect of each risk component premium on the common and idiosyncratic risk premiums, controlling for time trends, seasonality, and other risk components as confounders.
 *   Generates visualizations for factor clusters and causal effects.

-4. **Execute via GUI (Optional)**: If you want to utilize the features in **3.
-Execute via script** step in a more visualized way, make sure the script in that step is executable, and them run the following command in terminal, to activate a [Stramlit](https://streamlit.io/) App:
+3. **Execute via GUI (Optional)**: If you want to utilize the features in **2.
+Execute via script** step in a more visualized way, make sure the script in that step is executable, and them run the following command in terminal, to activate a [Stramlit](https://streamlit.io/) app GUI:

    ```bash
    streamlit run streamlt_app.py